 The fair value of the investment property is reviewed and re-measured annually as necessary at the balance sheet date.
-All reviews and valuations were carried out internally, in accordance with the methodologies and bases of estimation set out in the professional standards of the Royal Institution of Chartered Surveyors.
+All properties (with the exception of shops revalued internally in 2019 and 2020) were revalued in 2019/20 by an external valuer, in accordance with the methodologies and bases of estimation set out in the professional standards of the Royal Institution of Chartered Surveyors.

 The valuations have been based where possible on a market approach using current market conditions, recent sale prices and other relevant information for similar assets in the local area.
 In these cases, where existing rents have been capitalised, the yield has been obtained by using market knowledge and evidence.
-The level of observable inputs is therefore significant, leading to £60.2 million of the value of the properties at 31st March 2019 being categorised at Level 2 in the fair value hierarchy.
+The level of observable inputs is therefore significant, leading to £52.75 million of the value of the properties at 31st March 2020 being categorised at Level 2 in the fair value hierarchy.

-The remaining valuation of £15.8 million has been based on an income approach using a discount rate, which are significant unobservable inputs, so have been categorised at level 3 in the fair value hierarchy.
+The remaining valuation of £15.3 million has been based on an income approach using a discount rate, which are significant unobservable inputs, so have been categorised at level 3 in the fair value hierarchy.
 Such valuations are therefore sensitive to significant changes in rental income and in the discount rate used.